PCOS Calorie Deficit Calculator

 Medical Disclaimer

-The PCOS Calorie Deficit Calculator provides estimates for educational purposes only.
-It is not intended as medical advice or a substitute for professional healthcare guidance.
-Always consult with a healthcare provider, registered dietitian, or other qualified professional before making significant changes to your diet or exercise routine, especially if you have PCOS or other medical conditions.
+This calculator is for informational purposes only and is not a substitute for professional medical advice.
+PCOS is a complex medical condition that requires individualized care.
+Always consult with your healthcare provider before making significant changes to your diet or exercise routine, especially if you have PCOS or other medical conditions.

 References